JohnnySusp/LegalFedLLM/README.md

 after schema, dataset ID, semantic hash and sample-order verification.
 The cache identity is bound to the round ID and manifest hash.

-A Client Knowledge Package is first written as pending state.
-Only after a matching Coordinator receipt is returned is the exact package and its round-bound adapter snapshot committed as accepted state.
-Accepted package/snapshot pairs are immutable for that round.
+A Client Knowledge Package and artifact are first written as pending state.
+Only after a matching Coordinator receipt is returned are the exact pair and its round-bound adapter snapshot committed as accepted state.
+Accepted package, artifact and snapshot sets are immutable for that round.
+Host packages are cached only after signature, round, manifest, dataset, adapter and artifact verification.

-Writes use temporary files followed by atomic replacement.
+Streaming uploads and downloads use temporary artifact paths and remove them after failure or after immutable persistence.
+Other writes use temporary files followed by atomic replacement.
 Direct execution defaults to `./data/...`; Compose overrides these paths with `/data/...` volume mounts.

 ## Security included now